Naren727/Naren727/README.md

 - 👋 Hi, I’m Narendran :)

-- 👀 I’m interested in Finance,Statistics and Data Analytics(Secretly interested in cool stuff like Anime,Quantum computing & Game theory as well :) )
+- 👀 I’m interested in Finance,Statistics and Data Analytics(Secretly interested in cool stuff like Anime,Quantum computing & Game theory as well :) ).I essentially want to do data science to make drastic changes that would make the world a better place.

 - 🌱 I’m currently pursuing Msc Data Science at Coimbatore Institute of Technology